What is the need for a clock line in digital communication protocols?

 Typically the device that generated the clock is called the Master and it starts the conversation.
 The clock pulse sent out by the master is used by the slaves to determine the length of each bit in the coming data stream.

 The asynchronous communication there is no need for any clock line.

 In some cases the sender and receiver agree upon some predefined clock period and generate their own clock pules and use them for extracting the information from the bit stream and in others the sender sends the data at a fixed rate and the receiver has the ability to measure the duration of each pulse to determine the length of each bit.

-Since the devices to not decide upon a fixed baud rate before in the later method (explained above), the first message the sender sends is usually, 0x55 and 0xAA.
+Since the devices do not decide upon a fixed baud rate before in the later method (explained above), the first message the sender sends, what is usually, 0x55 and 0xAA.
 The reason for this particular data to be transmitted is that, they have alternating 0’s and 1’s in them to produce a clock pulse-like data so that the receiver suitably configures its systems to the length of each bit so that it can extract the message bits form the bit stream later on.

 What is the Need?